yangjh2612/yangjh2612.github.io/_pages/cv.md

 Current Position
 ------
-* Assistant Professor, Department of Management Sciences, Faculty of Engineering, University of Waterloo, 2020 - Present
+* Assistant Professor, Department of Management Science and Engineering, Faculty of Engineering, University of Waterloo, 2020 - Present
   - Affiliated Member, Waterloo Data and Artificial Intelligence Institute
   - Affiliated Member, Waterloo Institute for Complexity and Innovation
 * Research Associate, Institute for New Economic Thinking at the Oxford Martin School, University of Oxford, 2020 - Present